HMS Swiftsure (1787): Capture

 On 10 June 1801 Hallowell encountered Pigmy and from her learned that a French squadron under Admiral Ganteaume had put to sea.
 Hallowell decided to return to reinforce Sir John Warren's squadron, but on 24 June Swiftsure encountered Ganteaume.
 The faster French squadron, consisting of four ships of the line and a frigate, overtook the already damaged and slow, as well as undermanned, Swiftsure.
 Indivisible and Dix-Août succeeded in shooting away Swiftsures yards and masts, crippling her and so forcing Hallowell to surrender.
 Swiftsure had two men killed, two men mortally wounded, and another six wounded; the French lost 33 killed and wounded.

 On his repatriation, Hallowell received the court-martial that was automatic for a Royal Navy captain who had lost his ship, but was honourably acquitted.
 Meanwhile, the French Navy took Swiftsure into service under her own name.

 French service

-In November 1802, after General de Rochambeau replaced Charles Leclerc as governor of Saint-Domingue, Rochambeau started executing blacks by drowning; he had the entire garrison of Fort Dauphin transferred to Swiftsure and thrown overboard by her crew.
-Rochambeau then ordered all French ships to carry out similar executions.
-Only Willaumez, who was in command of the naval forces, refused, stating that "The officers of the French Navy are not executioners.
-I will not obey."
+In November 1802, after General Donatien de Rochambeau replaced the deceased Charles Leclerc as commander-in-chief of all French forces in Saint-Domingue, he started ordering Blacks to be executing by drowning.
+Rochambeau had the entire garrison of Fort Dauphin, all of whom were Black soldiers, transferred to Swiftsure and thrown overboard by her crew.
+Rochambeau then ordered all French warships to carry out similar executions.
+Only Jean-Baptiste Philibert Willaumez refused, stating that "The officers of the French Navy are not executioners.
+I will not obey!"